sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 3. Select the **Results** tab to see a number of charts and tables showing forecasted financial results over time.

 The steps above would be repeated as new inputs are added or existing ones are changed.

+Once some inputs have been created, the **What If** tab provides a convenient way to review and change related values across multiple inputs.
+For example, the amounts for different expenses can be reviewed and updated together.

-Consistent with the steps outlined above, below are more specific suggestions for getting started.
+Consistent with the
+steps outlined above, below are additional suggestions for getting started.

 ## Start with Simplifying Assumptions and Basic Inputs